backes/ccs/README.md

 =============================================================

-This project was started in the context of the course "concurrent programming" by Holger Hermanns at Saarland University in the winter term 2007/2008.
+This project was started in the context of the course "concurrent programming" by Prof. Holger Hermanns at Saarland University (Germany) in the winter term 2007/2008.

 The initial source code was developed by Clemens Hammacher, and since then has been subject to many improvements and fixes by other students.